 Must Visit Places: Arboretum, Botanical Gardens, Marat Longri Wildlife Sanctuary and district museum

 Perched on an elevation of about 1,215 metres above sea level this tiny hamlet is surrounded by natural beauty on all sides and each step here is nothing short of spectacular.
-Nestled within the Tirap valley and encapsulated by the various ranges of the Himalayas, gushing streams, dense forests and snow clad peaks, Khonsa is definitely one of the best treats that the north eastern end of India has to offer.
-Not just this, this place is also a vital military spot that serves the north east.
+Nestled within the Tirap valley and encapsulated by the various ranges of the Himalayas, gushing streams, dense forests and snow-clad peaks, Khonsa is definitely one of the best treats at the northeastern end of India has to offer.
+Not just this, this place is also a vital military spot that serves the northeast.
 In case you are out on village tourism then this is the place to be since it gives you a look into the lives of the local tribes’ people here.

 Best Time to Visit: September – April

 Must Visit Places: Khonsa Museum, Kheti Village, Lajo Village, Namdapha National Park, Milao Village.